J-Scan/MRIExperience/README.md

 4. Assets/dependencies: Although the source code is available here, most of the 3D models are missing to respect the licenses and usage rights given when we purchased them.
 Below are some examples of assets that are necessary to exactly reproduce our MRIVR and that have been removed to comply with these rules.
 - Package Manager > + > Add package from URL > https://github.com/CRISPGroup/com.crispgroup.vrassetspackage.git and also https://github.com/CRISPGroup/com.crispgroup.vrassetspackage2.git (or go to Packages folder and clone the repo)
-- And a couple of 3d models found on sketchfab

 5. References/resources: